PaulAHMedley/PaulAHMedley/README.md

-- 👋 Hi, I’m @PaulAHMedley
+- Hello, I’m @PaulAHMedley
 - I am interested in fish stock assessment and modelling fisheries data, particularly for data-limited fisheries.
-I have been working recently on models for better interpretation of length frequency data.
+I have been working recently on models for better interpretation of length frequency data (BLICC).
-- I am using Github primarily as a way to convenient distribute R functions.
+- I am using Github primarily as a convenient way to distribute R functions in a package.
-- 📫 I can be contacted through email: paulahmedley@gmail.com
+- I can be contacted through email: paulahmedley@gmail.com

 <!---
 PaulAHMedley/PaulAHMedley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.